barbagroup/cuIBM/README.md

 cuIBM - A GPU-based Immersed Boundary Method code
 =================================================

-*Updated: June 10th, 2013*
+*Updated: November 19th, 2013*

-Currently, cuIBM runs only on Linux and has been tested on Ubuntu 11.10.
+Currently, cuIBM runs only on Linux and has been tested on Ubuntu 12.04.
 It is not supported on Windows and Mac OS X.

 Installation instructions
 -------------------------